is-120-winter-2023/overlays-and-cards-avareesew/README.md

 <!-- cSpell:enable  -->
+# DESCRIPTION:
+This webpage is about the BYU London Centre Summer 2023 Study Abroad.
+It goes over where we will be going.
+The about page shows the history of the London Centre and the Contact page will give informaiton on program directors.
+The cards show places we will visit.
 # Overlays and cards

 **Objectives**: Add a text overlay to your hero image.
 Use a dynamic font for the `<h1>` in the overlay.
 Add four cards to your site.
 Add a hover effect to your cards.